differentpla-net/differentpla-net.github.io/_posts/2021-12-10-k3s-docker-registry.md

 Yeah, we get the same `server gave HTTP response to HTTPS client` error as before, and the [last time I tried this]({% post_url 2020-02-06-k3s-raspi-private-docker %}), I gave up trying to get it to work and just created TLS certificates instead.

-So we'll do that next.
-I suspect that there's going to be a diversion into DNS first, though.
+So we'll aim to do that next.
+I suspect that there's going to be [a diversion into DNS first]({% post_url 2021-12-10-k3s-docker-registry-whats-in-a-name %}), though.